mfreer/eufar-egads/egads/doc/source/tutorial.rst

 ****************

 The simplest way to start working with EGADS is to run it from the Python command line.
-To load egads into the Python namespace, simply import it:
+To load EGADS into the Python name-space, simply import it:

     >>> import egads